Requirements for the Minor in Philosophy

 The Philosophy Minor at MSU Texas is designed to complement and strengthen each student’s major field of study.
 For this reason, the Minor balances basic program requirements with an adaptability to student interest.

 Students who declare a Minor in Philosophy are required to complete 18 credit hours of philosophy coursework.
 At least 6 of these credit hours must be at the upper level.
-The following outline provides a map toward the completion of the Philosophy Minor:
+The following outline provides a map toward the completion of the Philosophy Minor.

 All minors are required to take both of the following two courses.
 Courses taken at one level cannot be repeated at the other level.
 Students are not required to take these two courses consecutively; one course is not a prerequisite for the other.